rikhuijzer/ata/README.md

   Run a terminal with this tool in your background and show/hide it with a keypress.<br>
     This can be done via: Iterm2 (Mac), Guake (Ubuntu), scratchpad (i3/sway), or the quake mode for the Windows Terminal.
 </h3>

-At the time of writing, use `text-davinci-003`.
-Davinci was released together with ChatGPT as part of the [GPT-3.5 series](https://platform.openai.com/docs/model-index-for-researchers/models-referred-to-as-gpt-3-5) and they are very comparable in terms of capabilities; ChatGPT is more verbose.

 ## Productivity benefits